 - Lack of Skills: Nigeria’s education system leans towards theoretical learning, leaving graduates with limited practical skills demanded by industries.
 This lack of hands-on experience reduces employability, especially when jobs require prior practical knowledge.

 - Neglect of Rural Industrialization: Focused infrastructural development in urban areas neglects the potential of rural industrialization.
-Expanding industries to rural regions could create more job openings, diversifying employment opportunities beyond urban centers.
+Expanding industries to rural regions could create more job openings, diversifying employment opportunities beyond urban centres.

 - Disabilities: Despite legal provisions against discrimination, disabled individuals still face challenges in securing jobs that match their abilities.
 Physical limitations can hinder access to various types of work, contributing to unemployment among this demographic.